gshipley/2013-Summit-Lab/OpenShift Enterprise Summit - Lab Manual.md

 ##**Create a scaled application**

 In order to create a scaled application using the *rhc* command line tools, you need to specify the *-s* switch to the command.
-Let’s create a scaled PHP application with the following command:
+Create a scaled PHP application with the following command:

 	$ rhc app create scaledapp php-5.3 -s